alorlea/alorlea.github.io/_posts/open-source/2016-02-08-openstack-cluster-orchestration-with-karamel.markdown

 in addition to baremetal cluster setups.
 It is quite easy to get started, you simply need to define your cluster in a file, submit it to the application and do one click!

-With this tool you can easily have up a functional big data clusters with hadoop with flink or even apache spark.
+With this tool you can easily have up a functional big data cluster runing hadoop , Apache Flink or even Apache Spark.
-In addition, it is the preferred tool for testing out a new hadoop distribution named [Hops](http://www.hops.io/) which address the inconveniences that big hadoop deployments encounter (for example, how to achieve [high availability of the namenode](http://www.hops.io/?q=content/hdfs))
+In addition, it is the preferred tool for testing out a new hadoop distribution named [Hops](http://www.hops.io/) which try to address the challenges you could face when you work with very large hadoop clusters (for example, how to achieve [high availability of the namenode](http://www.hops.io/?q=content/hdfs))

-# Introduction
+# Deploying Clusters with Karamel

-Here I will try to describe what you need in order to make a deployment using Karamel towards an Openstack environment.
-I will go over how you can write a cluster file to be deployed using this tool and how you need to configure the Karamel in order to communicate with your cluster.
+In the rest of this article, I will describe the process of creating a simple cluster running apache Flink in order to make a deployment using Karamel towards an Openstack environment.
+We will also go over how you can write a cluster file to be deployed using this tool and how you need to configure the Karamel in order to communicate with your cluster.

 ## Before we start